 Because, you know, in America, we’re big on protein.
-And because, you know, if you’re vegan or vegetarian, you’re likely to find that friends, family, and even strangers are concerned about your nutrition.
+And because, you know, if you’re vegetarian, you’re likely to find that friends, family, and even strangers are concerned about your nutrition.

 Well, here’s one short answer for ’em: hemp.

-Hemp is nature’s ultimate source for a digestible plant-based protein—but it’s not just for vegans and veggies.
+Hemp is nature’s ultimate source for a digestible plant-based protein—but it’s not just for veggies.

 If you’re looking to boost your protein intake as a non-meat eater*, because you’re pregnant or nursing, to give your workouts an extra push, or to help reduce stress, then hemp protein powder is a smart choice.

 Hemp protein powder is the latest supplement making a buzz in the nutrition department, and for valid reason.
 Not only is it a protein powerhouse, but it’s also inherently loaded with more heart-healthy omega fatty acids and fiber than many other common protein powders.
 It’s bursting with amino acids arginine, histidine, methionine, and cysteine and also contains all the branched-chain amino acids crucial for muscle repair and building—many of which your body is unable to produce on its own.

 In addition to being rich in complete protein, hemp is also a great source of essential fatty acids, antioxidants, vitamins, minerals, fiber, and chlorophyll.
 Almost two-thirds of hemp protein is comprised of edestin, a protein found only in hemp and the form of protein most similar to that of the human body.